The Intent-Led Pipeline System for Tech Vendors

 1. Page loads in under 2 seconds on mobile

-What happens if they don't fix it.
-Two sentences maximum.
-Make it real, not dramatic.
+What happens if they don't fix it (two sentences max).

 Copyright Struan.ai Ltd 2026